 Total: 5,388 killed, affiliation of 1,983 victims unknown.[2]

 Political violence in Turkey became a serious problem in the late 1970s[3] and was even described as a "low-level civil war".[4]
-The death squads of Turkish right-wingultranationalist groups, sometimes allied with the state, against the resistance of the left-wing opposition inflicted some 5,000 casualties.
+The death squads of Turkish right-wingultranationalist groups, sometimes allied with the state, inflicted around 5,000 casualties with the motivation of acting against the resistance of the left-wing opposition.
 Most of the victims were left-wingers.
-The level of illegal violence lessened for a while after the 1980 Turkish coup d'état until the Kurdish-Turkish conflict erupted in 1984.
+The level of illegal violence lessened for a while after the 1980 Turkish coup d'état, until the Kurdish-Turkish conflict erupted in 1984.

 Background